jslay88/OctoPrint-Dropbox-Timelapse/README.md

 ![screenshot](screenshots/settings_step12.png)
 14. Click `OK` to the confirmation page and then use the download button ![screenshot](screenshots/settings_download.png) to save your client_secrets#####.json file. <br>
 ![screenshot](screenshots/settings_step13.png)
-15. Use the downloaded client_secrets#####.json file to upload into the plugin’s settings to authorize its access to your Google Drive as described in the Configuration section below.
+15. Use the downloaded client_secrets#####.json file to upload into the plugin’s settings to authorize its access to your YouTube Data API as described in the Configuration section below.

 ## Setup